francescoFH/CV/README.md

 Project | Description | Tech/Tools
 --- | --- | ---
 [SOS-App][1] | Emergency app which identifies the user-location and generates the corresponding emergency numbers for that area.
 It also generates a map giving directions to the closest hospitals, police stations and pharmacies | Xcode 12 and Swift 5, SwiftUIKit/SwiftUI hybrid Front & Back, Google Maps iOS SDK
+[bank-tech-test][2] | A command-line Ruby application allowing you to create a bank account, make deposits, withdraw money and print statements.
+The aim of this project was to focus on OOP and the TDD process | Ruby, RSpec
+[chitter-challenge][3] | A small Twitter clone that will allow the users to post messages to a public stream |  Ruby, RSpec, Sinatra, PostgreSQL
+[MakersBNB][4] | Week 5 of Makers Academy challenge to build a web application that allows users to list spaces they have available, and to hire spaces for the night | Ruby, RSpec, Sinatra, PostgreSQL

 *All source code available on Github: https://github.com/francescoFH
 ***